rrlove/git-stone-soup/_episodes/07-github.md

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)

-Copy that URL from the browser, go into the local `guac` repository, and run this command:
+Copy that URL from the browser, go into the local `stonesoup` repository, and run this command:

 ~~~
-$ git remote add origin https://github.com/guacmaster/guac.git
+$ git remote add origin https://github.com/wanderer/stonesoup.git
 ~~~
 {: .bash}

-Make sure to use the URL for your repository rather than the master chef's: the only difference should be your username instead of `guacmaster`.
+Make sure to use the URL for your repository rather than the wanderer's: the only difference should be your username instead of `wanderer`.

 We can check that the command has worked by running `git remote -v`: